Digicore: Robloxcore

-Robloxcore is a microgenre offshoot of digicore.
-The style was pioneered in late 2020 by artists such as lungskull and lieu, both of whom began by uploading and "bypassing" music into the popular online game Roblox, with their songs “Foreign” and “Threat” gaining wider popularity online.
-The scene's popularity was attributed to TikTok as well as Roblox audiomaker games like DigitalAngels and CriminalViolence, with tracks like Yameii Online's “Baby My Phone,” peaking at No. 2 on the Spotify Viral 50 in March 2021.'
+Robloxcore is a microgenre that was pioneered in late 2020 by artists such as Lungskull and Lieu, both of whom began by uploading and "bypassing" music into the popular online game Roblox, with their songs "Foreign" and "Threat" gaining popularity online.'
+The term "robloxcore" was initially synonymous with "glitchcore" and "digicore".
+The scene's popularity was attributed to TikTok as well as Roblox audiomaker games like DigitalAngels and CriminalViolence, with tracks like Yameii Online's "Baby My Phone," peaking at No. 2 on the Spotify Viral 50 in March 2021.'